PSFixer/PhotoshopApps/README.md

 ## How can I trust you?
 I understand your concern, but I promise you: these apps are *even safer* than the stock versions.
-I disabled ALL analytic spyware code that tracked your actions when using these apps.
+I disabled all analytic code that tracked your actions when using these apps.
-Furthermore, I even disabled network permissions for both apps so they can't communicate to **ANY** servers.
+Furthermore, I even disabled network permissions for both apps so they can't communicate to any servers.

 ## Known Bugs:
 * (Mix & Fix) Renaming a project crashes the app.